 Questions in relation to OrganoWood®-technology work?

-- How should the timber be maintained?
+How should decking timber be maintained?

-How does OrganoWood® – modified timber age?
+How does OrganoWood® modified timber age?

 Questions regarding OrganoWood’s surface wood protection?

 What woods does the OrganoWood wood preservative system work on?

 Answer: Use the OrganoWood wood preservative system (OrganoWood® Protection and OrganoWood® Repellent) on timber that needs improved surface protection, for example, pine, spruce, larch and pressure impregnated timber, but virtually all kinds of woods are suitable with a few exceptions.
 Examples of application areas are wooden structures in moderately exposed environments such a fence boards, panels, patios of pressure impregnated timber of damp indoor environments.
 For a complete list of woods that can be treated, please contact out experts and distributors Osmo UK.

 Answer: Timber treated with the OrganoWood wood preservative system mineralises and thus creates a denser structure on the timber’s surface that protects the timber.
 On account of the denser structure, traditional paint does penetrate into the timber in the same way as normal timber.
 Resulting in inferior binding between the paint wood fibres.
 Consequently, OrganoWood treated timber should not be painted using conventional paint.
 We are currently working on the development of an environmental classified paint system specially designed for OrganoWood® treated timber.

 Can I use OrganoWood® Repellent as a decking oil?